-The Court retains an independent right and responsibility to review the requested attorney fees and award only so much as it determines to be reasonable.
+Of course, the Court retains an independent right and responsibility to review the requested attorney fees and award only so much as it determines to be reasonable.
 (See Garabedian v.
 Los Angeles Cellular Telephone Co.
-(2004) 118 Cal.App.4th 123, 127 128.)
-While 1/3 of the common fund for attorney fees is generally considered reasonable, counsel shall submit lodestar information prior to the final approval hearing in this matter so the Court can compare the lodestar information with the requested fees.
+(2004) 118 Cal.App.4th 123, 127-128.)
+Counsel shall submit lodestar information prior to the final approval hearing in this matter so the Court can compare the lodestar information with the requested fees.
 (See Laffitte v.
 Robert Half Intern.
 Inc. (2016) 1 Cal.5th 480, 504 [trial courts have discretion to double-check the reasonableness of a percentage fee through a lodestar calculation].)
+The Court is not inclined to award more than the usual 1/3 of the common fund for attorney fees here.